Matatu: Public perception

 At times in Kenya, the matatu has been associated with criminality or reckless driving.
 Writes one academic, "by the end of the 1990s, matatu operators were typically viewed... by Kenyans of all ranks as thugs who exploited and mistreated passengers and participated in gang or mafia-like violence."

-In the early 2000s, struggle over control of matatu routes by informal groups led to violence, and contemporary headlines highlight the fact that matatu were perceived as unsafe.
+In the early 2000s, a struggle over control of matatu routes by informal groups led to violence, and contemporary headlines highlight the fact that matatu were perceived as unsafe.
 These include a 2002 article titled "riding in Kenya's taxi vans is [a] death-defying experience" and another from 1999 proclaiming that the "menace of deadly matatus [is] to be curbed."
 Mistreatment of passengers has also been reported and includes: "verbal and physical abuse, theft, hijacking, ...sexual harassment, beatings, and rape."
+Corruption in the matatu industry is exacerbated by the prevalent practice of bribery, as matatu operators are forced to pay regular bribes to Kenyan police officers in order to avoid their vehicles being impounded and penalties.

 Kenyan regulation

-Matatu were explicitly deemed legal in 1973, but it was only in 1984 that even the most basic regulatory framework was constructed for matatu, when licensing and inspections were mandated.
+Matatus were explicitly deemed legal in 1973, but it was only in 1984 that even the most basic regulatory framework was constructed for matatus, when licensing and inspections were mandated.

 Today, Kenya has been described as having extensive regulatory controls, and a matatu worker can be pulled from the streets simply for sporting too loud a shirt.
 Some basic safety equipment is required; these minibuses must be fitted with seat belts and speed governors.
-It's unclear, however, to what extent such laws are followed.
+It is unclear, however, to what extent such laws are followed.

-Present regulation may not be a sufficient deterrent to prevent small infractions, as even decoration may be prohibited.
-Laws prohibiting flashy paint-jobs and eye-searing colors were removed in 2015, and as of 2016 matatu in Kenya are brightly decorated with some operators paying upwards of US$2,000 for custom, decorative paint.
+The present regulation may not be a sufficient deterrent to prevent small infractions, as even decoration may be prohibited.
+Laws prohibiting flashy paint-jobs and eye-searing colors were removed in 2015, and as of 2016, matatus in Kenya are brightly decorated with some operators paying upwards of US$2,000 for custom, decorative paint.

 In the 1990s and the 2000s, informal groups emerged managing routes and requiring matatu drivers to pay fees.
 At times, competition over control of routes precipitated violence.
-Today, an individual matatu must be associated with one of over 600 independent, government-registered groups known as a SACCOs.
+Today, an individual matatu must be associated with one of over 600 independent, government-registered groups known as SACCOs (Savings and Credit Cooperatives).

-As of late 2010, Kenyan government policy is to phase out minibus matatu in the capital city Nairobi in favour of larger buses seating twenty five or more.
+As of late 2010, the Kenyan government policy is to phase out minibus matatu in the capital city Nairobi in favour of larger buses seating twenty five or more.
 Currently, no new matatu vehicles can operate in Nairobi, and the existing ones will be allowed to continue serving passengers until they become completely inoperable.
-It could take ten years or more to ease the congestion caused by more-popular smaller minibuses, however.
+It could take ten years or more to ease the congestion caused by more popular smaller minibuses, however.